(A checklist to help you when you don’t have much time to read either!)

 Share it and get feedback, if that is part of your goal.
 Be brave and put yourself out there.
 Criticism can be as wonderful as praise if you let it.
 Don’t let anyone put you down, however.
 Sure, you’re probably not the best writer in the world… yet!

 Read a lot, and if you can’t read a lot, listen to a lot of audiobooks and inspirational podcasts.
 A good writer is an avid reader.
 Explore all genres, even those you wouldn’t normally indulge in.
+The best way to become a great writer is to be an avid reader.

 Sign up to daily writing challenges or use daily writing apps to get your creativity going.
 Don’t wait for inspiration to arrive or until you “feel like” writing.
-Show up, show up, show up and eventually the muse will show up too.
+Show up, show up, show up and eventually the Muse will show up too.

 Enjoy it.
 Every word.
 For it is your creation and they are your thoughts.
 Be proud of your achievements regardless of how big or small they are.
-Love your writing.